men37/georgioland/designdoc.md

   Georgioland is powered by heroku. heroku is a cloud hosting solution.
-  Project will be written primarily with python & flask.
+  Project will be written primarily with python & flask or django.

   The site will have standard EULA stuff about how we don't guarantee anything (as in the acceptability of sueing us if we fail to provide you what you expected in some way).